oracle-livelabs/goldengate/atp-objectstorage/introduction/introduction.md

 ## About this Workshop

-Oracle GoldenGate, the industry-leading data replication and integration software, is now available as a fully-managed, cloud native service on Oracle Cloud Infrastructure.
-This workshop guides you through how to instantiate a target database using Oracle Data Pump and replicate data using Oracle Cloud Infrastructure GoldenGate.
+Oracle GoldenGate, the industry-leading data replication and integration software, is available as a fully-managed, cloud native service on Oracle Cloud Infrastructure.
+This workshop guides how to replicate data from Autonomous Transaction Processing to Oracle Cloud Infrastructure (OCI) Object Storage using OCI GoldenGate.

-Estimated Workshop Time: 2 hours
+Estimated Time: 2 hours

 ### About Oracle Cloud Infrastructure GoldenGate